mb0/xelf-go/doc/modules.md

 The declared module is available after its declaration in the parent file env.

 The `import` form loads modules into the file env and returns void.
 Import takes constant strings as module paths or tagged paths to alias a specific module.
-The used modules are available after the call in the parent loader env.
-A path fragment can be used to pick specific modules from a file.
+The imported modules are then available in the program env.
+A path fragment or the alias itself can be used to pick specific modules from a file with multiple modules.

 The `export` form loads modules just like the import form but also re-exports used modules.

+All specs and each source module element are evaluate completely when resolved.

 	# file: /lib/company.com/prod/mod.xelf
 	(module prod